mechPenSketch/hide_workspace/README.md

 To use this on your project, copy the entire `addons` folder to your project folder.

 ### Caution
-Plugin "Hide AssetLib" should always be included in your project as the rest are extended from it.
+Plugin "Hide 2D" should always be included in your project as the rest are extended from it.

 ## Author
 * mechPenSketch